JDS-Industries/v2-documentation/docs/jds-procedures/vinyl-sign-supply-products.md

 # Vinyl Sign Supply Products

-Vinyl products have different SKU syntaxes that often require special programming.
-Each SKU syntax is typically made up of:
+Vinyl products have different SKU patterns that often require special programming.
+Each SKU pattern is typically made up of:

 * Product series (or material) code
 * Color code (typically a 3-digit number number)
 * Width / Length / Height (which sometimes need to be translated)
 * Other separators and codes, depending on vendor

-## Example Code / RegExs
+## Product Images

+To make life easier, these products share images based on series/material + color.
+The "Edit Product" tool automatically handles this when a user uploads an image to a SKU that matches one of the patterns shown below.

-Code can be found in the `v2-express-api` project in the `checkIfSkuIsAVinyl` file in the `actions` folder.
+> Example code can be found in the `v2-express-api` project in the `checkIfSkuIsAVinyl` file in the `actions` folder.

 ## SKU Syntaxes